Daniel was reading the Bible with James, his young son. James stopped him after the story of Hagar in Genesis 16:13.

 Before the battle is even won, David proclaims victory in the name of His God,

-47“And everyone assembled here will know that the LORD rescues his people, but not with sword and spear.
+“And everyone assembled here will know that the LORD rescues his people, but not with sword and spear.
 This is the LORD’s battle, and he will give you to us!”
-(1 Samuel 17:47) NLT
+1 Samuel 17:47 NLT

-Calling God the Lord of Hosts is an act of ultimate trust.
+Among the different names of God, Jehovah Sabaoth is an act of ultimate trust.
 It signifies that we know Who will win the war.
 It displays to the world that we are putting our faith in the only true Victor, the one who conquered death itself.

 The Blue Letter Bible website gives even more insight into this particular name of God, explaining, “This name denotes His universal sovereignty over every army, both spiritual and earthly.
 The Lord of Hosts is the king of all heaven and earth.”